 After a year of bus trips, I've done enough hard work that I could've completed 20 projects.
-Instead I've only finished only 2 (emphasized by the green arrow).
-Re-running it, I sometimes complete as many as 3 or as little as 0.
-Meanwhile my backlog of work is big enough to keep me busy for years to come.
+Instead I've finished only 2 (emphasized by the green arrow).
+Re-running it, I sometimes complete as many as 3 or as few as 0.
+Meanwhile my backlog of work has grown big enough to keep me busy for years to come.

 As simplistic as the model is, it already makes me feel uncomfortable with its home truths.
 I know this feeling all too well.
 Hard work, but it's like spinning your wheels while stuck in mud.
 I know that my time is spent always on tasks I consider worthwhile, yet I'm still getting nothing done.

 Here's the shocking thing.
 This low productivity is not caused by all the usual culprits we list when discussing 'procrastination'.
 This isn't because of low motivation or excessive distraction by non-productive items.
 This isn't because of fear (the alleged mind killer) -- it's not fear of shipping, fear of criticism, fear of success, or any other paralysing phobia.